DEFOSSEZClement/25MSGAI/README.md

 This course has no final exam, instead the grade is largely determined through three components:

 1. Homework (30%): 3 individual homework due in week 4, 8, 12.
 Each homework accounts 10  of the grade and cover 4 weeks material.
-All homework will be released at the begining of the semester.
+All homework will be released at the beginning of the semester.

 2. Group project (70%): group project report (60%) and presentation (10%).
 There will be topics of modeling response times, configuring, dependability, scheduling design.
 There will be an initial proposal in week 6, interim discussion with each team in week 10.
 The final report will be due in week 13, and 20 minutes presentation in week 9 as well.